FooSoft/homemaker/README.md

 }
 ```

-To create symlinks based on this configuration we invoke the `homemaker` utility:
+To create symlinks based on the contents of the TOML file from before, we invoke the `homemaker` utility as follows:

 ```
-$ homemaker example.json /mnt/data/config
+$ homemaker example.toml /mnt/data/config
 ```

 To get a better idea of what `/mnt/data/config` is, let's look at the in-program documentation: